 - The only exceptions include members of the armed forces and a number of the company’s workforce in special roles.

-- To protect the rights of both employers and domestic workers, domestic workers must notify employers at least 72 hours prior to their departure.
+- To protect the rights of both employers and domestic workers, they must notify employers at least 72 hours before their departure.

 - The law states that expatriates have the right to leave the country temporarily or to depart from the country permanently during the validity of the labour contract and without first obtaining permission from their employers.